trithagoras/study-notes/Functional Programming/Chapter 1 - Lambda Calculus.md

 z
 $$

 This expression is now fully reduced, and the computation is complete.
+Again, to summarise, beta reduction of an abstraction is simply the process of replacing the bound variables with the value of the argument and eliminating the head.

 Note that $z$ is meaningless here.
 In fact, it is known as a *free variable*.